aendeavor/i3buntu/INSTALL.md

 ## Runlevel ∞

 As all functionality has been setup.
 Now is the time to rice your desktop - a.k.a. make it beautiful.
 Open LXappearance.
 By pressing `$mod+d`, rofi will open and let you choose an application.
 Just type in lxa... and it should be there.
 Hit return to open it.
 The rest if pretty straightforward.
-Chosse you *Adapta* theme, and the *Tela* icon theme.
+Choose your *Adapta* theme, and the *Tela* icon pack (I chose the Adapta-Red-Eta theme  and Tela black dark icon pack).
 Setup the font of your deepest desire, voilà.